-I’d wanted to read The Help for years!
-Ever since seeing the movie, I was intrigued to see how the book was written, and when I saw it at on sale at the bookstore, I couldn’t resist!
+I have wanted to read The Help for years!
+Ever since seeing the movie, I was intrigued to see how the book was written, and when I saw it on sale at the bookstore, I couldn’t resist!
 The Help was an incredible book that kept me on my toes the entire time.
 Even though I’d seen the movie, I thoroughly enjoyed reading the book and even felt like I was hearing this story for the first time.

 The Help centers on a young woman named Skeeter who has just come home after graduating from Ole Miss.
 The year is 1962, and even with a degree, Skeeter’s mother won’t rest until she sees her daughter wed.
-However, Skeeter has her eyes set on becoming a writer, though nobody seems to understand this desire.
+However, Skeeter has her heart set on becoming a writer, though nobody seems to understand this desire.
 The only one who would understand is Constantine, the maid who raised Skeeter, but she’s gone, and Skeeter has no idea where to find her.

 Not a person who looks at the color of one’s skin, Skeeter befriends a maid, Aibileen, and an idea begins to form in Skeeter’s mind.
 What if she wrote a book about the help?
 They have so many stories to tell of their bosses and wives, and Skeeter believes that their voices should be heard.
 Aibileen, who has raised fourteen white children, is horrified by the idea at first, but as people of color begin standing up for their rights in America, Aibileen considers Skeeter’s offer.